 Jason Denburg, Assistant to the Coaching Staff

-Coach Jason Coach Denburg is the assistant to the coaching staff, and helps out with nutrition and injured players when needed.
+Coach Denburg is an assistant to the coaching staff, and helps out with nutrition and injured players when needed.
 He's been with Morris Catholic since 2015.
-Coach Denburg works at a country club in Bedminster, Fiddler's Elbow.
-Coach Jason and his co - workers work in a team like atmosphere, and Coach Denburg wants to bring that team like atmosphere to Morris Catholic.
+Coach Denburg works at a country club in Bedminster.
+He and his co - workers work in a team-like atmosphere.
+Coach Denburg strives to bring that team-like atmosphere to Morris Catholic Football.